NightWolf1038/CSGOAutoCrouchShoot/README.md

 # CSGOAutoCrouchShoot
 AutoHotKey script that allows CSGO players to automatically crouch when shooting a gun for better accuracy.
+Please DO NOT abuse this script in CSGO.
+You might / might not be banned

 **LICENSE**<br/>
 See LICENSE.txt for more details.